Remi2011/Automated-ELK-Stack-Deployment/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 Is a lightweight shipper for forwarding and centralizing log data.
-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Is lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.